dbetter/tcp_udp_linux_c_server_client/README.md

 2. UDP connection, also supports the -d directive as requested.
 		```$./server -u ```

-when server is activated with -u the client must be run with -u corressponding aswell (instructions up-ahead)
+when server is activated with -u the client must be run with -u corressponding aswell (instructionS up-ahead)

 ### Now we can run the client: 2 options:
 1. TCP connection: